inigomarquinez/howto-release-please/README.md

-# 🤔 HOW TO - Release please
+# 🤔 HOW TO - Release please!

 POC to use Google's [release-please github action](https://github.com/google-github-actions/release-please-action) to create releases.